Taymen30/ReelLife/README.md

 - **Advanced CSS Styling**: I am committed to further refining the visual aspects of the application, focusing on providing a seamless and aesthetically pleasing user interface.

-Additionally, we plan to implement the **Model-View-Controller (MVC)** architecture to enhance the organization and maintainability of the codebase.
+Additionally, I plan to implement the **Model-View-Controller (MVC)** architecture to enhance the organization and maintainability of the codebase.
 This design pattern will help create a more modular and structured application.